 **Allstate only writes homeowners policies in certain areas of Los Angeles

 USAA scores the highest on our list for customer satisfaction, although it is not officially eligible for J.D.
 Power ranking since the company only offers policies to military members, veterans and qualifying family members.
-In addition to keeping its customers happy, USAA stands out for offering the lowest premiums on our list.
-USAA offers several homeowners insurance policy types and discounts..
+In addition to keeping its customers happy, USAA stands out for offering some of the lowest premiums on our list.
+USAA offers several homeowners insurance policy types and discounts.

 Learn more: USAA Insurance review

-AAA stands out for offering the second-cheapest auto insurance premiums on our list and a high J.D.
-Power customer satisfaction score.
+AAA stands out for offering some of the cheapest auto insurance premiums on our list.
 When people think of AAA, they often think of roadside assistance and auto insurance policies – but the company also offers competitive home insurance with a wide range of homeowners insurance policy options.
 However, one con to keep in mind is that you’re required to have an AAA membership to purchase home insurance.

 Learn more: AAA Insurance review

 State Farm stands out for having an average annual premium that is hundreds of dollars cheaper than the city average.
 The company ranks well above average in customer satisfaction and received an A++ (Superior) financial strength score from AM Best.
 However, before choosing State Farm, note that the company offers fewer home insurance discounts than some of its competitors.

 Travelers stands out for its low average annual premium, which is hundreds of dollars cheaper than the city average.
 The company offers a wide range of policy add-ons, including green home coverage and identity fraud coverage.
 However, note that Travelers ranks poorly relative to other companies in the J.D.
 Power customer satisfaction study for homeowners insurance, earning the lowest scores compared to the other companies on our list.